mawosoft/WindowsSearchManager/docs/help/Test-SearchRule.md

 When you use the **Detailed** parameter, the cmdlet returns an **TestSearchRuleInfo** object for each tested path.

 ## NOTES

+To learn more about search rules, see [Managing Scope Rules](https://learn.microsoft.com/windows/win32/search/-search-3x-wds-extidx-csm-scoperules) in Microsoft's Windows Search documentation.

 ## RELATED LINKS